Supercuspidal unipotent representations: L-packets and formal degrees: Introduction

+Here a character of a group like $\mb G (K)$ is called weakly unramified if its kernel contains all parahoric subgroups of $\mb G (K)$.
+Property (3) is important for the generalization of such a correspondence to all unipotent representations of reductive $p$-adic groups, which is carried out in \cite{Sol}.

 The bijection exhibited in Theorem \ref{thm:C} is of course a good candidate for a local Langlands correspondence (LLC) for supercuspidal unipotent representations, and we will treat it as such.
-The second bullet of Theorem \ref{thm:A} says that Lusztig's parametrization of supercuspidal unipotent representations of simple adjoint $K$-groups can be completely characterised by comparing formal degrees and adjoint $\gamma$-factors.
-Thus we can base Theorem \ref{thm:C} either entirely on \cite{Lusztig-unirep,Lusztig-unirep2} or entirely on \cite{FeOp}, that is equivalent.
+The second bullet of Theorem \ref{thm:A} says that comparing formal degrees and adjoint $\gamma$-factors completely characterizes the L-parameters of supercuspidal unipotent representations of simple adjoint $K$-groups exhibited by Lusztig and Morris.
+In fact the method with formal degrees from \cite{Ree1,FeOp,Fen} provides a little more information, which we use to fix a few arbitrary choices in \cite{Mor,Lusztig-unirep,Lusztig-unirep2}.
 In particular our LLC is determined already by formal degrees of supercuspidal unipotent representations in combination with the functoriality properties (2) and (4).

+We point out that our correspondence is constructive.
+Indeed, for inner twists of simple adjoint unramified groups the enhanced L-parameters $(\lambda_\pi,\rho_\pi)$ can already be found in \cite{Mor}.
+For simple adjoint groups that split over an unramified extension the elements $\lambda_\pi (\Frob)$ are known explicitly from \cite{Lusztig-unirep,Lusztig-unirep2}, while the unipotent class from $\lambda_\pi$ is given in \cite{Ree1,FeOp,Fen}.
+The enhancements $\rho_\pi$ are not uniquely determined, but there are only very few possibilities and those are given by the classification of cuspidal local systems on simple complex groups in \cite{Lus-Intersect}.
+Further, our methods to generalize from simple adjoint to reductive groups are constructive, so that for any given supercuspidal unipotent representation one can in principle write down the enhanced L-parameter.\\

-When $\mb G$ is semisimple we obtain much finer results, summarized in Theorem \ref{thm:B}.
+When $\mb G$ is semisimple we obtain finer results than Theorem \ref{thm:C}, summarized in Theorem \ref{thm:B}.
 In that setting we explicitly describe the number of cuspidal enhancements of $\lambda_\pi$ and the number of supercuspidal representations in the L-packet of $\lambda_\pi$, with combinatorial data coming from the affine Dynkin diagrams of $\mb G$ and $\mb G^\vee$.

 Strengthening and complementing Theorem \ref{thm:C}, we will prove a conjecture by Hiraga, Ichino and Ikeda (cf.~\cite[Conjecture 1.4]{HII}) for unitary supercuspidal unipotent representations $\mb{G}(K)$.
 It relates formal degrees and adjoint $\gamma$-factors more precisely than Theorem \ref{thm:A}.